nembrinj/protofablab/topics/02_raspPI/README.md

     curl icanhazip.com

-Call the ip address you receive in your web browser.
+Call the ip address you receive with the port you just opened in your web browser.
-Now nginx should be visible from the wider internet, but it would be nice to have an actual domain name.
+An nginx screen should be visible from the wider internet, but it won't redirect you to the actual web api application, because the IP address is not matching the configured domain-names in nginx.

+So the next step is to set up a memorable domain name, so that you don't have to remember your IP address.

 ## Buy a domain